-Stellar relies on public key cryptography to ensure that transactions are secure: every account requires a valid keypair consisting of a public key a private key.
+Stellar relies on public key cryptography to ensure that transactions are secure: every account requires a valid keypair consisting of a public key and a private key.
 The public key is, as the name suggests, public.
-It’s visible on the ledger, anyone can look it up, and it’s what others use to send payments to the account, identify the issuer an asset, and verify that a given transaction is authorized.
+It’s visible on the ledger, anyone can look it up, and it’s what others use to send payments to the account, identify the issuer of an asset, and verify that a given transaction is authorized.

 The private key, however, is something an account holder should guard closely.
-It’s kind of like the combination to a lock — anyone who knows it can access the account, sign transactions, send funds, whatever.
-Do not share your private key with anyone.
+It’s kind of like the combination to a lock — anyone who knows it can access the account, sign transactions, send funds, etc. Do not share your private key with anyone.